-A locomotive pulls six cars and a caboose through Washington's forests.
+A locomotive pulls several cars and a caboose through Washington's autumnal forests.

 Come the first chill of autumn, a corner of Washington springs to life.
 Railroaders roll out a diesel engine.
 Volunteers touch up 1940s Pullman cars.
 And visitors from across the Northwest arrive for the North Pend Oreille Valley Lions Club Excursion Train Ride.